pixeldroid/lsdoc/doc/index.md

 {{ page.this }} is a tool to generate clean technical documentation from [LoomScript][loomscript] code comments, examples, and guides.

 ## Code comments

 {{ page.this }} follows familiar [JavaDoc][javadoc] and [ASDoc][asdoc] conventions.

-Doc comments are enclosed in 'extra asterisk' comment pairs placed on the line above the documentation subject:
+Doc comments are written in [Markdown][markdown], enclosed in 'extra asterisk' multi-line comment pairs placed on the line above the documentation subject:

 ```as3
 /**